aschey/rooibos/README.md

 - Compatibility with Ratatui and its widget ecosystem
 - Flexbox and grid layouts powered by [taffy](https://docs.rs/taffy/latest/taffy/)
-- Render your applications on the web, desktop, SSH, or mobile with minimal changes
+- Render your applications on a variety of platforms with with minimal setup
 - First-class async support
 - Supports full screen and inline apps